milo-trujillo/unjupyter/README.md

 	unjupyter foo.ipynb bar.md

+Or, to export all notebooks in a directory as markdown:

+	unjupyter .

 ## Images

 When notebooks contain images they are stored as base64 encoded text with no filename.
 Since we have to choose a filename, we name each image after the md5 checksum of its file contents, with the appropriate image extension.